BSc Quantity Surveying

 As with all of our surveying and construction courses, the programme structure provides an opportunity to explore a range of construction-related disciplines prior to specialising in the final year.
 You will be able to transfer onto other programmes, such as BSc Building Surveying or BSc Construction Management, at the end of your second year if you wish to do so.
 A particular emphasis is placed on transferable skills and University of Reading graduates are renowned for rapid progression to senior positions within the construction industry, in consultancy and contracting firms.

-The University of Reading is ranked 3rd in the UK for research impact in Architecture, Built Environment and Planning.
-(Times Higher Education Institutions Ranked By Subject, 2014, based on its analysis of REF 2014.)
+100% of our research is of international standing (REF 2021, combining 4*, 3* and 2* submissions – Architecture, Built Environment and Planning) and 100% of our research impact has been classed outstanding or very considerable (REF 2021, combining 4* and 3* submissions – Architecture, Built Environment and Planning).
 Many members of staff within the School are active in research and consultancy.
 This ensures that the course reflects not only the very best of current practice, but also the latest developments in areas such as Building Information Modelling (BIM) and sustainability.

 Your first two years are designed to develop a comprehensive understanding of the disciplines which underpin construction management and the surveying professions.
 This knowledge will include subjects such as economics, law, industry practice and building technology.
 Recurring themes throughout the course include the application of digital technologies and internationalisation.
 There is an especially strong focus on project work and on interdisciplinary collaboration.
 For example, during your second year, you may work with a real client to plan a live construction project overseas.
 Furthermore, we place a strong focus on employability and you will have the opportunity to network with industry professionals throughout the course.